Baba Ganoush

 Method

 Cut a few slits into the aubergine then place under a hot grill for 15-20 minutes, turning once or twice.
-The skin should be charred giving the dip its distinctive smokey flavour and the flesh should be soft.
+The skin should be charred giving the dip its distinctive smoky flavour and the flesh should be soft.

 Allow the aubergines to cool down enough to handle then cut open and scoop out the flesh, scraping the skin well to remove as much of the flavour as possible.